dennisinteractive/drupal_console_commands/Development-workflow-drupal-console.md

 - Import the database
 - Run updates

 Because it is a monolithic gismo, it’s not possible to only run commands individually, you get all or nothing.
-These scripts are managed by our DevOps which are quite happy to maintain and introduce new functionalities but this really should be a dev job and it should be done in PHP.
+These scripts are currently managed by our DevOps which are quite happy to maintain and introduce new functionalities, but this really should be a dev job and it should be done in PHP.

-Another thing that we desperately need to fix is the workflow for creating new sites.
-Every time we have a new site, it involves DevOps manually running a Drupal installation, creating the initial setup (without any template).
-They also have to manually configure all the Jenkins scripts because we don’t have a definition of site info in the shape of a file that will contain details that will be used to deploy the site.

-At the end, they will provide us the link to the new repo and a database dump that we will use to develop locally.
-The first thing we have to do is remove all the unneeded stuff.
-The whole process takes ages and it’s prone to human error.
+We also wanted to improve the process for creating new Drupal sites across our infrastructure (Dev, QA, CI, Stage, Live).
+Our existing process which dates back over 5 years, does not allow the creation of a site from a template, does not allow the setup of a site on a developer environment without that site being installed on the live (non-live) environment and involves a lot of DevOps time to configure the various Jenkins and other scripts used in our development workflow.
+The process is also prone to human error.

 We always wanted to re-write it and now that Drupal console is the new trend, we saw an opportunity to extend it ([check this article to see how we extended Drupal console](https://github.com/dennisinteractive/drupal_console_commands/blob/gh-pages/Extending-drupal-console.md)), keeping in mind what we were trying to improve:
 - [Easier way of starting new sites](#head-starting-new-sites)